dwhjames/datomisca/doc/getstarted.md

    :person/hobbies [:person.hobby/movies :person.hobby/travel]})
 ```

-In Datomisca, the `DId` type is one of the ways of interacting with entity
+In Datomisca, the `DId` type is one of the ways of constructing entity
 ids, and here we are constructing a temporary entity id in the user partition.

 The `SchemaEntity` builder follows Scala’s `Builder` for collections.
 This is